Nomad-85/alien_invasion/README.md

 # alien_invasion

+Install PyGame

 All of the files should go in a folder named 'alien_invasion',

-and the .bmp files should go in a folder named 'images' with the 'alien_invasion' folder.
+and the .bmp files should go in a folder named 'images' within the 'alien_invasion' folder.

 Run alien_invasion.py